Yum-Yum Continuation Pattern Trading Setup

 Now, let’s turn our attention to the daily timeframe.

-This is a daily chart of Wal-Mart, which shows a failed setup.
+This is a daily chart of Wal-Mart, which shows a failed Yum-Yum continuation pattern.

-- The range of the break-out bar exceeded the 10-bar average range and presented a wide-range setup bar.
-However, its range was not impressive compared with the dozens of bars before it.
+- The range of the break-out bar exceeded the 10-bar average range.
+However, compared with the dozens of bars before it, its range was not especially high.
 Contrast this with Example #1, where the expansion in bar range was much more remarkable.

-- The next day triggered our buy order, but there was little follow-through.
+- The next day triggered our buy order, but there was not much follow-through.
 Prices moved sideways for two days before stopping us out with a rapid bear swing.

 As our setup bar is a wide-range bar, placing the stop-loss at the opposite end of the setup bar entails higher trade risk.
 One way to lower the risk is by trailing our stops behind bars that closed in our trade direction.